darrensbell/concertbudget/GOVERNANCE.md

 	•	Respect indentation and line breaks.
 	•	Do not auto-reformat JSON, SQL, or JSX.
 	•	Maintain UTF-8 encoding.
-	•	Enforce trailing newline at EOF.
+	•	Enforce a single trailing newline at end of file.
 	•	No smart quotes or typographic replacements.

 ⸻

 15. OPERATIONAL SANITY CLAUSE

-If two rules appear in conflict, precedence is as follows:
+If two rules appear to conflict, precedence is as follows:
 	1. Written instruction from Darren Bell.
 	2. Law of Correctness.
 	3. Law of Consistency.